 Matters that are representative of Jason’s practice include:

-- Obtaining a complete defense verdict for private equity firm in bench trial of claims by deal counterparty alleging promissory estoppel, unjust enrichment, fraudulent misrepresentation, and negligent misrepresentation – Woodard v.
+- Obtaining a complete defense verdict for private equity firm as lead trial counsel in bench trial of claims by deal counterparty alleging promissory estoppel, unjust enrichment, fraudulent misrepresentation, and negligent misrepresentation – Woodard v.
 Elizabeth 86 Investments, LLC et al., No. 2010-CV-287 (Elbert County, Colo.).

 - Defending private equity firm against claims by deal counterparty of breach of fiduciary duty and fraudulent misrepresentation.
-This case is ongoing.
+This case settled favorably shortly before trial.
 RMEI v.
 Tracker Resource Exploration ND, LLC et al., No., 2011cv5601 (Denver County, Colo.).

 - Defending development-stage technology company in New York State Court in contract dispute with investment bank over terms of engagement – Jefferies & Company, Inc. v.
 Ascent Solar Technologies, Inc., No. 652862/2011 (N.Y.
 Sup.
 Ct.).

 - Winning favorable settlement on behalf of a patent-holder and minority shareholder who had claims for fraud and breach of fiduciary duty against the controlling shareholder of a closely-held technology company.
-Jason was lead counsel in the matter, and within three months of being retained he obtained a multi-million dollar settlement that represented a significant portion of the claims’ value.
+Within three months of being retained, Jason obtained a multi-million dollar settlement that represented a significant portion of the claims’ value.